things-factory/sdk/packages/koa-graphql-proxy/README.md

 ### Basic

-Attaching the middleware will proxy any requests sent to `/graphql` on your app to the current logged-in warehouse found in session.
+Attaching the middleware will proxy any requests sent to `/graphql` on your app to the current logged-in site found in session.

 ```javascript
 // server/index.js